rudderlabs/query-generator/README.md

-# RudderStack Query Generator
+# Event Query Generator

-RudderStack is an open-source Segment alternative for collecting, storing and routing customer event data securely to your data warehouse and dozens of other tools.
-Read more about RudderStack [here](https://github.com/rudderlabs/rudder-server).

-## ⚡️ Why We Built This App
+The Event Query Generator is a tool that allows you to seamlessly navigate through the warehouse event schema through an intuitive UI, and generate complex SQL queries to interact with your customer event data.

+## ⚡️ What is the Event Query Generator?

-One of the primary aims of collecting the event data is to persist it in a data warehouse with the intent of performing analytics.
-However, this analytics can involve writing technically complex SQL queries - which might pose a challenge for non-technical business users.
+Businesses collect the event data and persist it in a data warehouse with the intent of performing analytics, which generally involves writing complex SQL queries.
+To generate these SQL queries, you also need access to a lot of implicit information within the event data, such as the different events and their attributes.

-We aim to address this challenge for the RudderStack-specific data by providing a **query generator** tool that accepts user input through an **intuitive interface**.
-It then generates SQL queries by **leveraging your warehouse data** populated by [Rudderstack](https://rudderstack.com) for further analytics.
+With the query generator tool, you can easily navigate through the event schema through an easy-to-use interface.
+You can specify the data filtering conditions through the UI, and the tool generates the SQL queries.
+You can then run these queries on your warehouse to obtain the required data.

 > ✔️ **Note**: As of this writing, the RudderStack warehouse schema is compatible with Segment.
 Hence, this tool can be applied to the downstream data warehouses where the Segment event data has been persisted.

 ## ⚡️ Key Features
 * Easy-to-use interface for generating the queries <br>
+* Caches data from the warehouse for better performance<br>
 * Fully tested for Snowflake; support for Redshift and other data warehouses is under development <br>

 ## ⚡️ How It Works